h2oai/h2o-tutorials/tutorials/hive_udf_pojo_template/README.md

 This solution is fairly quick and easy to implement.
 Once you've run through things once, going through steps 1-5 should be pretty painless.
 There are, however, a few things to be desired here.

 The major trade-off made in this template has been a more generic design over strong input checking.
-To be applicable for any MOJO, the code only checks that the user-supplied arguments have the correct count and they are all at least primitive types.
+To be applicable for any POJO, the code only checks that the user-supplied arguments have the correct count and they are all at least primitive types.
 Stronger type checking could be done by generating Hive UDF code on a per-model basis.

 Also, while the template isn't specific to any given model, it isn't completely flexible to the incoming data either.
-If you used 12 of 19 fields as predictors (as in this example), then you must feed the scoredata() UDF only those 12 fields, and in the order that the MOJO expects.
+If you used 12 of 19 fields as predictors (as in this example), then you must feed the scoredata() UDF only those 12 fields, and in the order that the POJO expects.
 This is fine for a small number of predictors, but can be messy for larger numbers of predictors.
 Ideally, it would be nicer to say `SELECT scoredata(*) FROM adult_data_set;` and let the UDF pick out the relevant fields by name.
-While the H2O MOJO does have utility functions for this, Hive, on the other hand, doesn't provide UDF writers the names of the fields (as mentioned in [this](https://issues.apache.org/jira/browse/HIVE-3491) Hive feature request) from which the arguments originate.
+While the H2O POJO does have utility functions for this, Hive, on the other hand, doesn't provide UDF writers the names of the fields (as mentioned in [this](https://issues.apache.org/jira/browse/HIVE-3491) Hive feature request) from which the arguments originate.

 Finally, as written, the UDF only returns a single prediction value.
-The H2O MOJO actually returns an array of float values.
+The H2O POJO actually returns an array of float values.
 The first value is the main prediction and the remaining values hold probability distributions for classifiers.
 This code can easily be expanded to return all values if desired.

 ## A Look at the UDF Template